John West and Saxby Pridmore

 another cup of pills.

-First AA Meeting
+In his book First AA Meeting

 I can see them at the door, smoking